peterkeen/capistrano-buildpack/README.md

 `Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set using `read_env`.
 In addition, at the moment the exported nginx config does not have compression turned on.

-Also, note that right now this does not support HTTPS.
-I'm working on it.

 ## Contributing